MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 The goal of this section is not to cover all the Customer Insights APIs but rather to:

-- Provide guidance for how to use the Swagger tool.
+- Provide guidance on how to use the Swagger tool.
 - Provide explanations around some of the most important functionalities that you, as a user, can leverage through our APIs.

 ## How to use the Customer Insights Swagger webpage